When Grammar Guides the Attack: Uncovering Control-Plane Vulnerabilities in LLMs with Structured Output: Evaluation

+To make this asymmetry explicit, we run five representative prompt-based attacks against the same JBShield guard on \texttt{llama-3.1-8b} and compare them side-by-side with our EnumAttack.

-As depicted in~\autoref{table:jbshield_eval}, JBShield detects prompt-based attacks with very high accuracy, leading to near 0\% ASR regardless of the original attack's performance, demonstrating effectiveness against traditional data-plane threats.
-However, JBShield fails to detect EnumAttack, achieving \textbf{\texttt{identical results with/without guard}}.
-This discrepancy arises because JBShield is a lightweight defense that relies on static attack profiles and model-specific white-box states of the prompt.
-By maintaining a completely benign prompt body, CDAs like EnumAttack completely bypass its detection mechanism, rendering such static, data-plane-only defenses inapplicable to control-plane vulnerabilities.
-Notably, the lengthy question body in IJP dataset~\cite{jailbreak2024ccs} doesn't fit well in the template of EnumAttack, leading to 47.8\% ASR in one query.
-While the judge model ft-mistral-sorrybench-2024-06~\cite{sorrybench2025iclr} doesn't know Zulu and Base64 languages, and the ASRs are therefore not accurately assessed, leading to lower ASR, which is an inherent limitation for the LLM-as-a-judge method during jailbreak evaluation.
-As a result, we use \texttt{gpt-4o} as a more powerful and accurate LLM judge for all other evaluations as stated in~\autoref{sec:evaluation:setup}.
+As shown in~\autoref{table:jbshield_eval}, JBShield detects prompt-based attacks with high accuracy, reducing the ASR to nearly 0\% regardless of the original attack strength, which shows its effectiveness against traditional data-plane threats.
+However, JBShield fails to detect EnumAttack, producing \textbf{\texttt{identical results with and without the guard}}.
+This occurs because JBShield is a lightweight defense that relies on static attack patterns and model-specific white-box prompt states.
+By keeping the prompt body fully benign, CDAs such as EnumAttack bypass this detection path, which makes static, data-plane-only defenses ineffective against control-plane attacks.